Schr\"odinger equations with smooth measure potential and general measure data: Duality solutions to Schr odinger equations

 Letting $n\rightarrow\infty$ in the above equation (see Remark \ref{rem4.sr}) yields the desired result. \end{proof}

 Now we are going to show that in some sense the notion of duality solution to Schr\"odinger equation (\ref{eq1.1}) is natural.
-To be precise, we will show that each duality solution to (\ref{eq1.1}) (with measure $\mu$ on the right-hand side) is a limit of variational solutions to (\ref{eq1.1}) with $\mu_n$ $\in D'_e(\EE)$ approximating the measure $\mu$ in the narrow topology.
+To be precise, we will show that each duality solution to (\ref{eq1.1}) (with measure $\mu$ on the right-hand side) is a limit of variational solutions to (\ref{eq1.1}) with suitable chosen $\mu_n$ $\in D'_e(\EE)$ approximating the measure $\mu$ in the narrow topology, i.e.

 Let $\mu$ be a Borel measure on $E$.
 In the sequel, $\|\mu\|_{TV}$ stands for its total variation norm.